John Northampton: Arrest, imprisonment, pardon

 In 1386 the King pardoned Northampton but he remained banished from the city.
 Following the Merciless Parliament, as a result of which Brembre and Usk were executed in 1388, his situation improved with a full pardon granted in December 1390 and a full restoration of his citizenship in 1395.

 Last years

+When the oligarchic leaders of London were able to engineer the overthrow of his faction, even the book of records of reform legislation was burned, known as the Jubilee Book by the mayor Nicholas Exton.
+The radical movements' mob politics heightened public reluctance to permit people's engagement in politics.

 Northampton died in 1398 and was buried in the church of the Hospital of St Mary de Elsyngspital, Cripplegate.
 He had prospered to the extent of leaving property valued about £5,000, enabling him to be a benefactor to the Charterhouse monastery, to whose monks he made gifts of dates, figs and raisins during Lent.